wp-plugins/admin-branding-and-tweaks/readme.txt

 3. Re-branding of the plugin.
 4. Changed menu label to "WP Branding"

+= 1.0.2 =
+1. Custom CSS Area
+2. Checkbox to use or not the google fonts
+3. Remove WordPress version from Admin footer

 == Upgrade Notice ==

 = 1.0.1 =
 Added cool new features and rebranded the plugin

+= 1.0.2 =
+Added cool new features.